Destruction under the Mongol Empire: Demographic changes

 According to Diana Lary, the Mongol invasions induced population displacement "on a scale never seen before" in Eurasia, but especially in China, where the massive southward migration of Northern Chinese refugees actually managed to merge the southern and northern parts of China, an unexpected historical consequence.
 China suffered a drastic decline in population in the 13th and 14th centuries.
 Before the Mongol invasion, Chinese dynasties reportedly had approximately 120 million subjects; after the conquest had been completed in 1279, the 1300 census reported roughly 60 million people.
 While it is tempting to attribute the major decline solely to Mongol ferocity, scholars now have mixed sentiments on the subject.
 The South Chinese might account for 40 million unregistered persons who, without passports, would not have appeared in the census.
 Entire peasant populations joining or enlisted for labor could result in a large population reduction because of food shortages.
 Scholars such as Frederick W. Mote argue that the wide drop in numbers reflects an administrative failure of records, rather than a de facto decrease, but others, such as Timothy Brook, argue that the Mongols created a system of enserfment of a huge portion of the Chinese populace, causing many to disappear from the census altogether.
-Other historians, like William McNeill and David Morgan, argue that the Black Death, spread by the Mongols, was the main factor behind the demographic decline in that period.
+Other historians, like William McNeill and David Morgan, argue that the Black Death, partially spread by the Mongols, was the main factor behind the demographic decline in that period.

 The plague also spread into areas of Western Europe and Africa that the Mongols never reached.
 The Mongols practiced biological warfare by catapulting diseased cadavers into the cities they besieged.
 It is believed that fleas remaining on the bodies of the cadavers may have acted as vectors to spread the Black Death.

-Colin McEvedy (Atlas of World Population History, 1978) estimates the population of European Russia dropped from 7.5 million prior to the invasion to 7 million after it.
-Historians estimate that up to half of Hungary's population of two million were victims of the Mongol invasion of Europe.
+Colin McEvedy estimates the population of European Russia dropped from approximately 7.5 million in 1200 to 7 million in 1500 (in the area controlled by the Grand Principality of Moscow).